JoshuaKGoldberg/release-it-action/README.md

 `release-it-action` needs to run on the latest commit on the default/release branch and with a [concurrency group](https://docs.github.com/en/actions/using-jobs/using-concurrency).
 Otherwise, if multiple workflows are triggered quickly, later workflows might not include release commits from earlier workflows.

+### Why is there an option to bypass branch protections?

+**The `bypass-branch-protections` option is not recommended.**

+Some repositories have strict legacy branch protections which make it difficult to automate tasks that require pushing to the `main` branch.
+Bypassing those branch protections can make it easier to configure `release-it` to create Git commits.

+It's recommended to instead use GitHub's newer and more granular [repository rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets).

-### Why does this delete and recreate branch protections?
+#### Why does the option delete and recreate branch protections?

 It would be great to instead either change which branch is protected or have a native GitHub API to disable a branch protection rule.
 Neither exist at time of writing.